jkransen/fijnstof/README.md

 ### Raspberry Pi

-Following is a step by step guide to install a Raspberry Pi with fijnstof running:
+Skip this section if you have a running Pi.
+Following is a step by step guide to install a Raspberry Pi with (a local build) of fijnstof running:

 - Download the latest Raspbian, and extract it to get the .img
 - `dd if=yourimage.img of=/dev/wherever the sd card is bs=8M`